mickenordin/nextcloud-db/mariadb/compose/README.md

 #### mariabackup

 Using mariabackup is the recommended way to create a full backup, especially if the database size is huge (>10GB).
-Backup performs mariabackup is a hot-backup, meaning the process will not lock the database with condition that all tables are running on InnoDB storage engine (except mysql system tables which are running on MyISAM, but this can be neglected because they are relatively small).
+Backup performed by mariabackup is a hot-backup, meaning the process will not lock the database with condition that all tables are running on InnoDB storage engine (except mysql system tables which are running on MyISAM, but this can be neglected because they are relatively small).

 To create a physical backup using `mariabackup`, attach to the running service and specify the backup command: